Johnny O'Keefe: Decline in popularity

 Fearing that O'Keefe might have to be replaced as compère, the Seven network renamed O'Keefe's TV show Sing Sing Sing in February 1963, but its popularity continued nevertheless.

 By late 1963, a new music trend from the UK known as Merseybeat was gaining momentum.
 Within a few months, the emergence of the new wave of guitar/vocal groups led by the Beatles and the Rolling Stones ushered in a new era in popular music, and their advent signalled the start of a rapid decline in O'Keefe's career.
 These overseas acts inspired a new generation of local 'beat' stars, spearheaded by Bobby & Laurie, Billy Thorpe & the Aztecs, Ray Brown & The Whispers, Tony Worsley & The Fabulous Blue Jays, Normie Rowe, and The Easybeats, who took the Australian pop scene by storm, and, at least in Australia, soon came to rival the popularity of the biggest overseas acts.

-Although he had helped the careers of many of his rock'n'roll contemporaries, O'Keefe was resistant to the changes in pop music and made himself unpopular amongst the new groups by banning "long-haired" acts, such as The Missing Links, from appearing on Sing, Sing, Sing.
+Although he had helped the careers of many of his rock'n'roll contemporaries, O'Keefe was resistant to the changes in pop music and made himself unpopular among the new groups by banning "long-haired" acts, such as The Missing Links, from appearing on Sing, Sing, Sing.
 O'Keefe was alienated by the new developments in pop music, and later described this period as "the biggest downer in my career".
 Another major blow to O'Keefe was the sudden death of his musical partner and friend Lee Gordon, who died from a heart attack in London on 7 November 1963.